 Beyond applicability consideration, the above mapping implies a spirit of \textit{intra-object} regularization \cite{yun2020regularizing,law2018cornernet,chen2020reppointsv2} which enforces activation neurons inside the same foreground region on student appearance representations to be close (through subsequent distillation in Equation~\ref{eq:mse}).
-Moreover, the instructive representation will be supervised with detection loss for ensuring the representation capability (Equation~\ref{eq:det_loss}).
+Moreover, these instructive representations will be supervised with detection loss for ensuring the representation capability (Equation~\ref{eq:det_loss}).

 Before distillation, an adaption head $\mathcal{F}_{adapt}(\cdot)$ is used to adapt student representations, following FitNet.
-We then conduct knowledge transfer between the instructive representations ${X_p}^{\mathcal{I}}$ and the adapted student features $X^{\mathcal{S}}_p=\mathcal{F}_{adapt}(X_{p})$ at each feature scale.
+We conduct knowledge transfer between the instructive representations ${X_p}^{\mathcal{I}}$ and the adapted student features $X^{\mathcal{S}}_p=\mathcal{F}_{adapt}(X_{p})$ at each feature scale.
 We adopt InstanceNorm\,\cite{ulyanov2016instance} to eliminate the appearance and label style information for both feature maps followed by a Mean-Square-Error (MSE):

 where $P$ is the total number of pyramid levels, and $N_{total} = \sum_{p=1}^{P}H_pW_pC$ indicates the total size of the feature pyramid tensors.
 As gradient stopping technique suggested in previous studies \cite{hao2020labelenc, hoffman2016learning}, we detach instructive representations $\mathcal{X}^\mathcal{I}$ when calculating distillation loss to avoid model collapse.